Symmetry and topology of hyperbolic Haldane models: Introduction

-Here, $\gamma_\mu$ is a generator of the non-commutative translation group and the hyperbolic crystal momentum $\bs{k}=(k_1,\dots,k_{2\mathfrak{g}})^\top$ is an element from a higher-dimensional $\textrm{BZ}\cong [-\pi,+\pi]^{2\mathfrak{g}}$.
+Here, $\gamma_j$ is a generator of the non-commutative translation group and the hyperbolic crystal momentum $\bs{k}=(k^1,\dots,k^{2\mathfrak{g}})^\top$ is an element from a higher-dimensional $\textrm{BZ}\cong [-\pi,+\pi]^{2\mathfrak{g}}$.
 Abelian Bloch states and the related notion of hyperbolic crystallography are directly relevant to realistic experimental realizations of finite hyperbolic lattices~\cite{Kollar:2019,Lenggenhager:2021,Zhang:2022,Chen2023,Zhang:2023}.
 In Ref.~\onlinecite{Chen2023}, the Abelian Bloch spectrum was simulated using tunable-phase circuit elements, and in Ref.~\onlinecite{Zhang:2023}, hyperbolic circuits were engineered with periodic boundary conditions designed specifically to realize exclusively Abelian Bloch states.

-In the present analysis, we focus on several cases with small $\mathfrak{g}=2$ and $\mathfrak{g}=3$, which, respectively, possess 4D and 6D BZs.
+In the present theoretical analysis, we focus on several hyperbolic lattices associated with small $\mathfrak{g}=2$ and $\mathfrak{g}=3$, which, respectively, possess 4D and 6D BZs.
+We tabulate the key information needed for implementing HBT in these lattices in Table~\ref{table:unit-cells} and Fig.~\ref{fig:unit-cells}, both shown on page~\pageref{fig:unit-cells}.
 Abelian Bloch energy bands computed from HBT were previously found to very accurately capture energy spectra of non-topological nearest-neighbor tight-binding models on several hyperbolic lattices~\cite{Chen2023,Bzdusek:2022}.
 For the topological Haldane models, we find that the Abelian DOS from HBT agrees equally well with the real-space analysis, especially for lattices with weaker curvature.
-We expect the remaining deviations to be attributable to non-Abelian Bloch states belonging to higher-dimensional IRs, the inclusion of which is a topic of active ongoing research~\cite{Maciejko:2022,Lux:2022,Lux:2023,Lenggenhager:2023}.
-Let us emphasize that throughout the paper we reserve the notion of HBT to refer exclusively to the characterization with Abelian Bloch states.
+We expect the remaining deviations to be mainly attributable to non-Abelian Bloch states belonging to higher-dimensional IRs of the Fuchsian symmetry.
+Such states are present in the real-space lattices but are not captured in the momentum space associated with HBT.
+Let us point out that the characterization of non-Abelian Bloch states on hyperbolic lattices is a topic of active ongoing research~\cite{Lux:2022,Lux:2023,Mosseri2023,Lenggenhager:2023}.